Street Parties and community events

 You will need a food register if you will be using caterers.

-For more information on licences you may need for your event, visit the Temporary Event Notices page or contact Sue Gunnell on 01527 881263.
+For more information on licences you may need for your event and to apply, visit the Temporary Event Notices page on the Worcestershire Regulatory Services website.

 Closing roads